How do our riders learn?

 Is Bike First! appropriate for the applicant?

-It’s important to emphasize that this program is built around the premise that participants will learn the skills necessary to ride a traditional two-wheel bicycle.
-This goal is predicated on the assumption that riders are skilled and comfortable with steering, pedaling, and keeping their eyes forward.
-A few students learn all these things during Bike First!, but success is most likely when riders arrive with these fundamental pre-skills.
+It is essential to emphasize that this program is based on the premise that riders will acquire the skills necessary to ride a traditional two-wheeled bicycle.
+This goal is predicated on the assumption that riders are skilled and comfortable with steering, pedaling, and maintaining their focus on the road ahead.
+A few riders learn all these things during Bike First!, but success is most likely when they arrive with these fundamental pre-skills.

-The nature of Bike First! necessitates that the participant must be:
+The nature of Bike First! necessitates that the rider must be:

-• 8 years or older (or taller and mature for their age with permission in advance from the director, Ann Donaca, annbikefirst@gmail.com.
+• 8 years or older (or taller and mature for their age, with permission in advance from the director, Ann Donaca, at annbikefirst@gmail.com).

 • Ambulatory